sunroboticslab/sunroboticslab.github.io/_pages/openings.md

 #### PhD students

-We typically have 1-2 PhD opening each year.
-The 2026 Fall position has been fulfilled.
-Interested applicants for Fall 2027, please reach out to me after Oct, 2026.
-We will start our first round review and interview during Dec, 2027.
+We expect no opening Fall 2027 and We will update on this if anything changes.

 To apply, interested candidates should submit an application to Arizona State University via [https://webapp4.asu.edu/dgsadmissions/](https://webapp4.asu.edu/dgsadmissions/), specifying their interest in working with Dr. Sun.
 Additionally, they should send an email titled "Prospective Ph.D.
 Student" to jiefeng.sun@asu.edu, attaching their CV and a cover letter before submitting their application.